-In this, our third of six blog posts exploring the validity of the resurrection of Christ, we invite you to consider the factual, historical evidence that gives believers certainty that Jesus rose from the dead, just as He promised!
+In this post exploring the validity of the resurrection of Christ, we invite you to consider the factual, historical evidence that gives believers certainty that Jesus died and rose from the dead, just as He promised.
 In our last blog post we focused on the crucifixion details, including the fact that Pilate demanded confirmation of Jesus’ death before he ordered Jesus pulled off the cross.

-This week we look at how Jesus’s body was prepared for entombment, and some of the extra precautions the Jewish leaders took to ensure that Jesus’ disciples couldn’t steal His body.
+Let’s look at how Jesus’s body was prepared for burial, and some of the extra precautions the Jewish leaders took to ensure that Jesus’ disciples couldn’t steal His body.

 Yes, Jesus Really Died